|

 be lower than that of its constituent parts.

-when a mixture of silica and fluxes melts it very quickly becomes
+when a mixture of silica and fluxes melt it very quickly becomes

 fluid like water and would run off anything other than horizontal